Deadfall LIVE! w/ Chelsea Peretti (HDTGM Matinee)

 Like double indemnity.

-It's almost, but but one of the greatest movies, 100 greatest movies, yeah, on the AFI top list, yeah.
+It's almost, but, but.
+One of the greatest movies, 100 greatest movies, yeah, on the AFI.

-um and it's so the the the the the archetype dictates that there be a femme fatale to seduce the the kind of the guy and their chemistry is a straight zero.
+the archetype dictates that there be a femme fatale to seduce the kind of the guy, and their chemistry is a straight zero.
+Like, there is nothing compelling about their chemistry, even remotely.

-Like there is nothing compelling about their chemistry even remotely she seems like a person who has access to a femme fatale's closet but is not the femme fatale she's playing dress up yeah she's like ooh that hat yeah she's like a woman who like every halloween is a femme fatale well this whole movie is costumed like it was like the theme is gangster like like even that guy who comes out at the pool hall of charlie sheen who's like wearing like a black undershirt and like with a cell phone on the side.
+Well this whole movie is costumed like it was like the theme is gangster like like even that guy who comes out at the pool hall with Charlie Sheen who's like wearing like a black undershirt and like with a cell phone on the side.

 So it looks like everyone's doing their best.